Legends of Runeterra: Piltover & Zaun Region Guide

 This explosive combination brings out the reckless side of both Noxus and Piltover & Zaun.
 It may be inconsistent at times, but it will definitely be a fun archetype that can straight-up run people over with the right draws.

 We hope you enjoyed our deep dive on Piltover and Zaun!
-Check out our other articles that explore Bilgewater, Demacia, Freljord, Ionia, Noxus, and Shadow Isles.
+Check out our other articles that explore Bilgewater, Demacia, Freljord, Ionia, Noxus, Shadow Isles, and Targon.
 LoR is a brand new game and we’re still figuring it out ourselves, so if you have any suggestions for decks or other feedback, let us know in the comment section below.

 Be sure to check out our Legends of Runeterra site and subscribe to our email list to keep up with all the latest LoR content.